 If applying for a child under the age of 16, you will also be required to submit both parents’ consent.
 Please see our information on passports for children under 16 for more information.

 An application for a full-validity (ten years for adults; five years for children under age of 16) passport will be sent to the United States for printing with a secure, photo-digitized image of the bearer.
-You should allow seven working days for your application to be processed.
+You should allow 3 weeks for your application to be processed.
 When your new passport is ready, you will need to come back to the Consular Section of the U.S. Embassy to pick it up.